Impact of insolvency on consumer rights

 The administrator may place specific conditions on honouring transactions.
 For example, only honouring gift cards if people spend an equivalent amount on products or services to the amount redeemed on the gift card transaction.

-Check the administrator’s announcements and follow any instructions they give you.
+Check the administrator’s announcements, or the announcements of the new business that has purchased the business that went bust, and follow any instructions they give you.

 Register as a creditor